kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

   not required).
 - A passion for making complex technical concepts understandable and accessible.

-Prior experience in technical writing or documentation review in any open source project will be beneficial but not mandatory.
+Experience in technical writing or documentation review in open source projects is beneficial, but not mandatory.
+Kubernetes experience is welcome at all levels.
+Those less familiar with Kubernetes or containers can provide valuable fresh perspectives for beginners accessibility.
+We value diversity of experiences and the fresh eyes you can provide to make sure our content is clear and understandable for everyone.

 ## How to get started